Try These Beginners Biblical Meditation Techniques For Christians And You’ll Feel Closer To God

 As you can see, the bible is in favor of meditation.
 We must just meditate according to God.

 3 Rules For Meditating On God’s Word And God’s Love

 For the devout Christian, many scholars advocate that there are three essential rules of Christian Meditation that must always be followed.

-And finally, Christian Meditation should be practiced in the interest of heightening worship of God.
+- And finally, Christian Meditation practice must be done in the interest of heightening worship of God.

 In his book The Catholic Catalogue [AMAZON], American Catholic author Thomas Merton says, “The true end of Christian meditation is practically the same as the end of liturgical prayer and the reception of the sacraments: a deeper union by grace and charity with the Incarnate Word, who is the only Mediator between God and man, Jesus Christ.”Reading the bible without meditating on it is like trying to eat without swallowing.
 Click To Tweet

 Meditative prayer is a type of contemplative meditation.
 When we do a meditative prayer, we repeat the words of a prayer in a similar fashion to repeating a mantra (though, arguably, without the energy resonances that mantras produce).

 Try these psalms for meditation:Second Peter 2:9 “the Lord knows how to rescue the godly from trials, and to keep the unrighteous under punishment until the Day of Judgment.”
 Click To Tweet Corinthians 13:1 “If I speak in the tongues of men and of angels, but have not love, I am a noisy gong or a clanging cymbal.”
 Click To Tweet